-EPSI570 device is installed on the instrument panel of the aircraft and is located in the center or starboard side depending on the panel configuration (See page 2-4).
+EPSI570 device is installed on the instrument panel of the aircraft and is located in the center or starboard side depending on the panel configuration.
 The device is composed of a main display, a selection knob, five buttons (only the first one from the top is functional) and a USB port for software updates.